mayurdhaka-suryasoftware/clean-up-gh-packages/README.md

 Name of the organisation in which the github package was published.
 If org is not given, package will be considered to belong to a user.

-### `OWNER`

-Name of the owner of the repository.
-To delete a that package is published by a user and doesn't belong to an organisation, this value value should be set.
-Both ORG and OWNER cannot be empty.

-### `REPO`

-Name of the repository from where the package was published.

-**Required**

 ### `PACKAGE_TYPE`

 The type of supported package.
 Can be one of npm, maven, rubygems, nuget, docker, or container.